Please note, the recruitment for this role is being administered by the Local Government Association on behalf of Local Partnerships LLP

 About the role

-The role may be based anywhere in the UK.
-You will need to travel to clients’ offices around the country.
+Project Directors may be based anywhere in England and Wales.
+They will need to travel to clients’ offices around the country.

 - Educated to a degree standard, with professional qualifications appropriate to the role

 - Extensive experience advising procuring authorities (at senior and contract management level) of contractual, commercial and operational issues